This pasta dinner comes together fast!

 The recipe is very adaptable.
 You can really use any kind of ground meat, and any of your favorite vegetables that have been cut into bite-sized pieces.

 Today, I went with ground turkey for the meatballs, and zucchini, bell peppers, and onions for the vegetables.
 It’s a sort-of-Mediterranean mix that works well.
 I’ve also made this dish with just a head of cauliflower on nights when I can only be bothered to chop up one thing!

 This is time well spent, though!
+Once you get started, you'll get into a groove rolling each one and they'll take no time at all.
 These bite-sized meatballs fit right in with the pasta and vegetables, so no knife is required at the table.
 Kids love them, too.

 You can also prep the meatballs in advance and freeze them for later, if you like.
 Just put them on a sheet pan lined with plastic wrap, then freeze them until they’re firm, about two hours.
 After that, you can transfer them to a freezer-safe plastic bag and store them for about two months.
 Let them thaw overnight in the fridge before cooking.

 Serve this pasta dinner with a big green salad or on its own.
 The leftovers make a great packed lunch!

 More One-Dish Pasta Dinners